 These competitions are mostly sponsored by their conducting organizations to encourage the students to actively participate.

 Check out the Best Online Internships for Law Students During the Pandemic

 Two of the most commonly used terms in moot court are written memorials and oral pleadings.
 Before participating, students must be aware of what these terms stand for –

 The teams are required to prepare memorials for both sides of the case.
 This is done for students to develop their thinking process.
 For a good quality memorial, sessions of collective discussions and research work is done by the teams.

 Once the written memorials are submitted, preparation for the oral pleadings begins.
 For oral pleadings, the teams follow the mooting videos that are available.
 They also gain knowledge related to a presentation of arguments, gestures they need to make before the judges along with their overall body language and ways of communicating etc.

-Must Read: Best Law Colleges in 2021
+Must Read: Best Law Colleges

 So, this was all about the basics of Moot Court.
 We hope you’re now familiarized with the moot court proceedings.
 For more such content, follow Leverage Edu on Facebook, Youtube, Instagram and LinkedIn!